spring-projects-experimental/spring-boot-thin-launcher/README.md

 and look for Maven settings in `${thin.root}/settings.xml`.

-You can also do a "dry run", just to warm up the cache and not run the app, by setting a System property "thin.dryrun" (to any value).
-In fact, since you don't need the application code for this (except the `META-INF/thin.properties`), you could run only the launcher, or the wrapper, which might be a useful trick for laying down a file system layer in a container image, for example.
+You can also do a "dry run", just to warm up the cache and not run the app, by setting a System property or command line argument "thin.dryrun" (to any value except "false").
+In fact, since you don't need the application code for this (except the `META-INF/thin.properties`), you could run only the launcher, or the wrapper whioch is contained in the launcher for convenience.
+This is a useful trick for laying down a file system layer in a container image, for example.

 > NOTE: options for the `ThinJarLauncher` that are listed as
 > `-Dthin.*` can also be provided as command line arguments